MarceauKa/shaark/readme.md

 Then run `php artisan shaarli:install` (for interactive installation) or `php artisan migrate --seed` (with default data).
 Default user is `admin@example.fr` with password `secret`.

-## System-wide private content
+## Global privacy

 If you don't want your content being publicy accessible, update the `.env` file and set `APP_PRIVATE` to `true`.
 Alternatively, you can update this preference once application is installed from settings section.

+## Archiving

+Each link you share can be archived the way you want:

+- [youtube-dl](https://github.com/ytdl-org/youtube-dl/) when available on your system, will be used to download media from youtube, soundcloud, vimeo and [few more sites](http://ytdl-org.github.io/youtube-dl/supportedsites.html).

+- [Puppeteer](https://github.com/GoogleChrome/puppeteer) will be used by default to save the webpage as a PDF.

+You can adjust archiving configuration in the settings section.

 ## Update